exoshell-gear/forbiddn/posts/2025-08-13-Angry-Book.md

 //

 We need to do better than this.
 Did you really just tell her that she can't have an exchange for something she waited two years for??
 Why are we telling her she can't have her exchange?!
-Go neck and tell her you're sorry and send her the item she wants
+Go back and tell her you're sorry and send her what she wants.

 //